trev-slack/argos_gazebo/README.md

 2. pointgrey_camera_driver: https://github.com/ros-drivers/pointgrey_camera_driver - automatic!
 [GitHub](https://github.com/ros-drivers/pointgrey_camera_driver)
 Once all of the repos are in your workspace, build it with catkin_make.
 ## Usage
-First move the '<idar_flea>' file from the argos_gazebo/resources folder to the multi_jackal/multi_jackal_description/urdf/configs folder.
+First move the "lidar_flea" file from the "argos_gazebo/resources" folder to the "multi_jackal/multi_jackal_description/urdf/configs" folder.
 This file tells the launcher what sensors to add.
-A test simulation can be run with '<roslaunch argos_gazebo argos_test.launch>' Publish Waypoints to /argos/move_base/goal in the form of MoveBaseActionGoal messages.
+After sourcing your workspace, a test simulation can be run with "roslaunch argos_gazebo argos_test.launch" Publish Waypoints to "/argos/move_base/goal" in the form of MoveBaseActionGoal messages.
 The RViz display can be modified to show the costmap and planners.
 ## Navigation
 This simulator uses the ROS navigation stack as a motion planner.
 This planner publishes geometry/Twist messages to the Jackal.
 The tolerances of the planner can be adjusted in the launch file.